edgeless-project/edgeless/examples/fractal_demo/README.md

+# Fractal Demo Workflow for KPI #x

+This workflow is intended to become a demo scenario for EDGELESS KPI #x:

+"Scenario critical tasks, as defined by Quality of Service (QoS) parameters, will be guaranteed to have less than ≤ 10 ms downtime upon (simulated) failure of any system component, thanks to hot stand-by redundant executors." ``

+The workflow is expected to improve our understanding of KPI-related system behavior and visualize KPI-related fault tolerance metrics.

+## Demo Concept
+- continuously calculate and display a varying section of some fractal (e.g. Mandelbrot set) in a distributed, fault-tolerant way
+- distribute the calculation across some nodes and several function instances and introduce artificial errors (e.g. having every nth function instance fail, regularly kill some nodes, ...)
+- gather and display statistics on the number of failing function instances / nodes
+- measure impact of fault tolerance mechanisms and downtime

-### Fractal Demo Workflow
+## Fractal Demo Workflow

-Calculates a mandelbrot set image and stores the rendered data in Redis.

-Needs a running Redis server on default local port 6379.
+This workflow calculates a mandelbrot set image and stores the rendered data in Redis.
+It requires a running Redis server which listens locally on default port 6379.

 The example creates the following chain: